-Winslow Art Center will be closing briefly between 10pm-11pm Pacific Time (UTC-7, 1-2am Eastern, 6-7am BST) for an update.
-Class recordings can be watched during this time, please click HERE for instructions.
+Winslow Art Center will close between 1am-2am Pacific Time (UTC -7, 4-5am Eastern, 9-10am BST) for site maintenance.
+Class recordings can be watched during this time, please click here for instructions.

 Charles Spitzack